pivotal-cf-experimental/opentsdb-firehose-nozzle-release/README.md

-# datadog-firehose-nozzle-release
+# opentsdb-firehose-nozzle-release
-BOSH release for datadog-firehose-nozzle
+BOSH release for opentsdb-firehose-nozzle